Page Loading Speed and Conversion

 The search engines don’t like slow websites.
 Since January 2016, Google has been officially considering page loading speed for ranking websites.
 The slower websites get less targeted users than their fast colleagues.
-Yandex appreciates the human factor: if the page is loaded slowly, people often close it without waiting for the full content load.
+Yandex appreciates the human factor: if the page is loaded slowly, people often close it without waiting for the full load.

 That’s it.
 It’s nothing to add.
 We need to have our websites optimized.